Darkness9543/MultiboardDron/README.md

 Once all of them are installed, try to execute the program.

 ### Mosquitto
 After installing mosquitto, go to the folder where it is.
-There, create a mosquitto1884.conf file with the follwing:
+There, create a file named mosquitto1884.conf with the follwing:
  ```sh
 listener 1884
 allow_anonymous true